-Today, you’re going to learn how to deal with retroactive jealousy in a way that actually helps.
+This post contains free online retroactive jealousy test along with tips on how to how to deal with retroactive jealousy triggers in a way that actually helps.

 What Is Jealousy?

 Jealousy is a normal emotion that we experience when we feel that the bond we have with someone is at risk.

 We usually don’t feel jealous about superficial relationships.
 In that sense, jealousy can be a sign that someone matters.

 Although jealousy is a normal emotions, when it takes over, it can create real problems.

 Related: How To Become More Emotionally Resilient?
 Top 10 Powerful Ways to Stay Healthy and Happy During Tough Times

 What Is Retroactive Jealousy?

 Retroactive jealousy, also referred to as retrospective jealousy, represents unpleasant and obsessive thoughts and emotions regarding a partner’s past relationships.

 Some people are troubled by the fact that their partner had many sexual partners or that their partner was once deeply in love with another person.